 Why a Balance Transfer Might NOT be Right for You

-Second, you may not qualify for a balance transfer card with an attractive promotional interest rate.
-Just because you are pre-approved for the card, does not mean you are approved for the 0% interest rate.
-Most issuers will require you to have a good credit rating to qualify for a balance transfer card.
+- Second, you may not qualify for a balance transfer card with an attractive promotional interest rate right now.
+Even if you’re pre-approved for the card, that doesn’t mean you’re approved for the 0% interest rate.
+Most credit card issuers require you to have a good credit rating to qualify for a balance transfer card.
 So, your FICO Score should be at least 670 and maybe higher depending on the card issuer.

 What You Need to Know about a Balance Transfer

-The lowest possible APR (hopefully 0%).
+The lowest possible APR.

 No annual fee.